wangtyphoon/chatter-judge/README.md

 > 5. Run `git stash pop` to apply your temporarily stashed changes back to your working directory.
 Resolve any conflicts if necessary.

 ## Build and run with docker
+# 重要
+# please download token.json and put in at web\token.json
 ```shell
 $ cp .env.example .env
 # now edit the .env file to set the GEMINI_API_KEY, then: